dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 ### 	Developing and Delegating: Two Key Strategies to Master as a Technical Leader *Diahanna L. Post, Nielsen, Columbia University*

 Problem: leaders of technical teams have additional challenges to best use their technical talent and these skills don't happen automatically.
+New leaders of technical teams have a daunting set of soft skills needed to manage a team.

 She recommends focusing on two skills: Developing your team and delegating work to your team.
 The slides are quite structured and probably worth rereading every few months as a leader of a technical team to take inventory how one is doing.
 This is not a mathematical talk, but a common sense talk that needs to be said anyway - one of those - refreshing and you know if you need it kind of talk.
 I also feel like these are management skills I can imagine [some](http://www.patricialampert.com/) [of](https://www.linkedin.com/in/heidi-mahoney-928a8293/) my better managers being a bit of a nerd about gaining, where I might have been a nerd about technical tools.